• Skip to primary navigation

 Everybody gathered around for a simple breakfast, which was followed by our daily family devotional time.
 Only on Christmas morning, our devotional time was even longer than normal.
 We sang lots of Christmas carols and read the entire Christmas story.

 We kids got quite impatient for all of this to get finished so that we could get our presents.
-But my dad wanted to make sure that we understand what Christmas is about.
-It's about the birth of Jesus, not presents.
+But my dad wanted to make sure that we understood what Christmas was about.
+It's about the birth of Jesus, not getting presents.

 Amish Christmas Gifts